Nadi-System/nadi_core/README.md

 - Use the macros provided with this crate (reexported from `nadi_plugin` crate) to export the plugin and the functions in it.

 For more details on the plugin development and examples, refer to [nadi-plugins-rust](https://github.com/Nadi-System/nadi-plugins-rust) repository.

-# TODO
-Write a book for the nadi system as a whole, concepts, examples, codes etc.